 - Links to multiple sites such as AmazonSmile, Volunteer Match, and other online giving platforms.

-Updating your nonprofit’s Guidestar profile is easy and worthwhile.
+Updating your nonprofit’s profile on GuideStar is easy and worthwhile.
 Here’s how to get started.

-“Updating your nonprofit’s Guidestar profile is easy and worthwhile.
+“Updating your nonprofit’s profile on GuideStar is easy and worthwhile.
 Here’s how to get started.” tweet this

 1. Claim Your Organization’s Profile

-Follow this link to connect to your organization’s Guidestar profile.
+Follow this link to connect to your organization’s GuideStar profile.
 You’ll be prompted to create your own account (if you don’t have one already).
-To complete the request, you must provide your organization’s EIN (Employer Identification Number).
+To complete the request, you must provide your organization’s EIN (Employer Identification Number) and other basic information about you and the organization.

 2. Wait For Approval